-Community Speed Watch has been operating in Child Okeford since November 2014, starting just as the scheme was being rolled out across Dorset – there are now 60 teams in the county and the Police intend this to increase.
+Community Speed Watch is a Police led scheme under the Dorset Road Safe umbrella which encompasses the police, fire service, health and local authorities working in partnership to reduce the number of people killed and seriously injured on our roads through education, enforcement and engineering.
+It has been operating in Child Okeford since November 2014, starting just as the scheme was being rolled out across Dorset – there are now 100 teams in the county and the Police intend this to increase.

 Speed Watch Co-ordinator

-The speed indicating device which operates in three places in the village is not run or owned by Speedwatch.
-If you spot any problems with the SID [speed indicating device] not working in the village please contact Councillor Smith on 01258 860440 or be email at [email protected]
+The speed indicating device which operates in three places in the village is not run or owned by Speed Watch.
+If you spot any problems with the SID [speed indicating device] not working in the village please contact Councillor Smith on 01258 860440 or at [email protected]